Mara Croatto: Personal

-Croatto was married to Juan Roselló, the brother of former Menudo member Roy Rosselló.
+Croatto was married to Juan Roselló, the brother of Roy Rosselló, a former Menudo member.
 She and Roselló have two sons together, Juan Alejandro and Michael Gabriel.
 On August 29, 2004, Croatto married Mexican actor José Ángel Llamas.
 They have one son together, Rafael.

-In February 2011, Croatto and Llamas became born-again Christians, and they have quit acting to focus on their service to God.
+In February 2011, Croatto and Llamas became born-again Christians, and they have since quit acting to focus on their service to God.